nishantpatel08/restfox-vue-electron/docs/plugins/testing-response-data.md

 # Testing Response Data

-Restfox supports writing automation test scripts in JavaScript for your API requests to assert its behaviour.
+RestSpark supports writing automation test scripts in JavaScript for your API requests to assert its behaviour.

 **Here's an example test plugin :**
 ```javascript